-Population - 78,000 (2012).
+Population - 78,200 (2014).

-The current status of Yalta and Crimea
+The city of Crimea republic.

 The current status of Yalta is disputed between Ukraine and Russia.
 De facto, it is controlled by Russia as the entire Crimea.

 On March 16, 2014, a referendum was held and the results showed that the majority of Crimeans voted for independence of Crimea and joining Russia.
 However, the legitimacy of the referendum is questionable.